-Note: CHA follows Faculty Affairs guidelines for sabbaticals: A faculty member who was previously awarded a CHA Faculty Fellowship is eligible to re-apply six years after receiving the fellowship (receiving the award in the 7th year, following guidelines for sabbatical).
+- A faculty member who was previously awarded a CHA Faculty Fellowship is eligible to re-apply six years after receiving the fellowship (receiving the award in the 7th year, following guidelines for sabbatical).

-Finally, please know that this is a very competitive process.
-We will receive many more applications than we have spots for, and the quality of the applications are invariably all very strong and worthy of being given a fellowship.
+Please know that this is a very competitive process.
+We receive many more applications than we have spots for, and the quality of the applications is invariably very strong.
 It is not uncommon for any competitive fellowship to have many disappointed applicants and for faculty to apply four (or more) times before they receive a fellowship.

 The strongest proposals will address the criteria outlined in the proposal description and will also explain why it is necessary for faculty to receive course release/s from teaching to make significant progress on their project.